 For detailed additional information about specific requirements, students are directed to the College of Public Health (CPH) Graduate Student Handbook and to the Ohio State University Graduate School Handbook.

-Students intending to pursue the Biomedical Informatics track in the MPH and MS degree program may enter via two academic pathways corresponding to preparatory work in either the computational/information or life sciences.
+Students intending to pursue the Biomedical Informatics track in the MS degree program may enter via two academic pathways corresponding to preparatory work in either the computational/information or life sciences.
 Students with a strong background in the life sciences will choose electives focusing on computer science, project management, and data analysis principles; those students with strong backgrounds in the computational and information sciences will choose electives to help acculturate them to healthcare and biomedicine.

 Typically, successful applicants should demonstrate a record of academic quality, achieving greater than or equal to a 3.0 GPA on a 4.0 scale; GRE scores greater than the 50th percentile, in verbal and quantitative; and greater than or equal to a 4 in analytical writing.
 Excellent recommendations and a strong personal statement are also very important for admittance into the programs.